Policies and Procedures

 In the event that a student should become pregnant and voluntarily declares pregnancy while enrolled in the program.

 - The student is to submit written confirmation of the pregnancy signed by her physician within one (1) month of diagnosis of the pregnancy.
 This confirmation should state an approximate due date and approximate date of Maternity Leave to begin.
 The physician should also note any limitations placed on her activity.

 - Students will meet with the Radiation Safety Officer as soon as possible and review all radiation safety policies.
-An additional film badge will be issued to monitor the fetal dose; this badge will be worn at the level of the abdomen under the lead apron.
+An additional dosimeter will be issued to monitor the fetal dose; this dosimeter will be worn at the level of the abdomen under the lead apron.